Ever wanted to program your devices or automate tasks but coding seems scary?

 Explanation:

-: Tells npm to install a package.-g
+• npm install: Tells npm to install a package.

-: By default, npm avoids installing packages that require unsafe permissions.
-This flag is necessary for Node-RED due to its access needs.2.Using Docker: If you’re comfortable with Docker, you can run Node-RED in a container.
+2.Using Docker: If you’re comfortable with Docker, you can run Node-RED in a container.
 This provides a more isolated environment.
 Search online for “Node-RED Docker installation” for specific instructions.

 3.Using Snap Packages:On some Linux distributions, you can install Node-RED using the snap package manager.
 Open a terminal and run: